-- At an elementary school in Newtown, Conn., Adam Lanza reportedly fired more than 150 shots in less than five minutes from his assault-style rifle with a high capacity magazine.
+- At Sandy Hook Elementary School in Newtown, Conn., Adam Lanza reportedly fired more than 150 shots in less than five minutes from his assault-style rifle with a high capacity magazine.

 - States that restrict assault weapons also have the lowest per capita homicide rates.
 However, because guns are easily trafficked in interstate and international commerce, federal rules are needed.